Saudi Arabia bans beef imports from Brazilian meatpackers - NewsBreak

 Saudi Arabia bans beef imports from Brazilian meatpackers

-SAO PAULO, Sept 14 (Reuters) - Saudi Arabia has suspended beef imports from some Brazilian meatpackers after the South American country detected two atypical cases of mad cow disease earlier this month, Brazil's Agriculture Ministry said on Tuesday.
+SAO PAULO (Reuters) - Saudi Arabia has suspended beef imports from some Brazilian meatpackers after the South American country detected two atypical cases of mad cow disease earlier this month, Brazil’s Agriculture Ministry said on Tuesday.

 The ministry said in a statement that the suspension took place on Sept.
 6 and affected five slaughterhouses in Minas Gerais state.